 NextCell is active in stem cell research, a field that could revolutionize the way diseases are treated in the future.

 The company is developing the candidate drug ProTrans™ for the treatment of diabetes and immunosuppression in kidney transplants.

-The company intends to conduct a clinical trial with ProTrans™ on diabetes patients, and plans to submit the relevant application in 2017.
+The company is conducting a clinical trial with ProTrans™ on diabetes patients, which was to submitted and approved in 2017.

 Kidney transplants have become standard treatment in complicated renal disorders.
 NextCell’s aim is for ProTrans™ to be used to help the body accept the transplanted kidney.

 NextCell owns the trade name Cellaviva, Sweden’s first family saving stem cell bank – a globally established field of operation.